-The largest employer in the health sector is the NHS, which employs more than 1.6 million people in the UK.
-According to Health Careers, there are more than 350 different careers on offer.
+The largest employer in the UK healthcare sector is the NHS, which employs more than 1.5 million people - placing it in the top five largest workforces in the world.
+There are more than 350 different roles available within the NHS.

-A significant proportion of the healthcare sector workforce is in independent healthcare.
-This diverse and highly competitive independent sector delivers a wide range of services, including alternative treatments, with providers increasingly being contracted to provide services on behalf of the NHS.
+A significant proportion of the sector's workforce is in independent healthcare.
+In addition to their private sector functions, these providers are increasingly contracted to provide services on behalf of the NHS.

 - Spire Healthcare.